-Maternity Information Pack
+Maternity Pack Teachers 2025

-October 2020

-carmarthenshire.gov.uk

-Dear Colleague,

-Congratulations on your good news in what must be a busy and exciting time.
+sirgar.llyw.cymru carmarthenshire.gov.wales Cyngor Sir Gâr Carmarthenshire County Council Dear Colleague, Congratulations on your good news in what must be a busy and exciting time.
 To help you prepare we have produced an information pack which we hope you will find useful.
-Your pack contains:

-- Maternity Regulations

-- Maternity Application form

-- FAQ (frequently asked questions)

-- Useful contacts

-For any queries that you may have during this period, please contact The Absence Team, in People Management on 01267 246156/246169 or email HRAbsenceTeam@carmarthenshire.gov.uk

-We hope that you find this information useful.
+Your pack contains: - Maternity Regulations - Maternity Application form - FAQ (frequently asked questions) - Child Care Voucher Scheme Frequently Asked Questions Leaflet - Useful contacts For any queries that you may have during this period, please contact The Absence Team, in People Management and Performance on 01267 246169/246156 or email HRAbsenceteam@carmarthenshir.gov.uk We hope that you find this information useful.

-Yours sincerely

-Paul R Thomas Assistant Chief Executive (People Management)
+Yours sincerely Paul R Thomas Assistant Chief Executive (People Management and Performance)

-MATERNITY LEAVE POLICY

-INTRODUCTION

-The Occupational Maternity Scheme applies to all pregnant employees regardless of the number of hours worked per week or their length of service.

-This document provides a brief guide to the regulations relating to maternity leave and pay for employees of Carmarthenshire County Council whose expected week of childbirth (EWC) is on or after 6th April 2021.
+MATERNITY LEAVE POLICY INTRODUCTION The Occupational Maternity Scheme applies to all pregnant employees regardless of the number of hours worked per week or their length of service.
+This document provides a brief guide to the regulations relating to maternity leave and pay for teachers whose expected week of childbirth (EWC) is on or after 6th April 2025.
 For explanations of the technical terms used in this document please refer to Appendix 1 - Definitions.

-For a detailed explanation of Statutory Maternity Pay (SMP) please refer to Appendix 2 - Statutory Maternity Pay.

-For details on how to reinstate lost pension as a result of unpaid maternity leave please refer to Appendix 3.

-Frequently asked questions can be found at Appendix 4

-Details of organisations, which offer support to new or expectant mums and their families, are contained in Appendix 5.

-SCOPE

-This Policy covers all employees including centrally employed teachers but excluding staff on the complement of locally managed schools for which a separate policy applies. (reference to adoptive parent or partner includes all parents or partners regardless of gender).

-MATERNITY PAY AND ENTITLEMENTS

-All pregnant employees are entitled to 52 weeks maternity leave consisting of 39 weeks Ordinary Maternity Leave (OML) and 13 weeks Additional Maternity Leave (AML).

-An employee with less than 1 years' service (at the commencement of the 11th week before the baby is due) will be entitled to take maternity leave and pay as detailed below:-

-Option 1 a or 1 b - Employees with Less Than One Year's Service

-Shall have an entitlement to remain absent for up to 39 weeks (OML) and 13 weeks (AML).

-Option 1 a - For those who qualify for SMP - (See Appendix 2 for more SMP information)

-- For those employees who qualify for SMP their entitlement will be 6 weeks at 9/10ths of a week's pay followed by 33 weeks at £151.97 SMP per week (or 9/10ths of average weekly earnings if this is less) - And a further 13 weeks Additional Maternity Leave (unpaid)

-Option 1 b - For those who do not qualify for SMP - (See Appendix 2 for more SMP information)

-Where an employee is not entitled to SMP their entitlement will be 39 weeks OML (unpaid) and 13 weeks AML (unpaid) and an SMP1 Form will be provided so that a claim for maternity allowance and/or other benefits can be made to the Job Centre Plus or Department of Work and Pensions.
+For a detailed explanation of SMP please refer to Appendix 2 - Statutory Maternity Pay.
+Details of organisations, which offer support to new or expectant mums and their families, are contained in 'Useful Contacts' at the end of the document.
+Maternity Pay And Entitlements All pregnant employees are entitled to 52 weeks maternity leave consisting of 26 weeks Ordinary Maternity Leave and 26 weeks Additional Maternity Leave.
+An employee with less than 1 years' service (at the commencement of the 11th week before the baby is due) will be entitled to take maternity leave and pay as detailed below: - Option 1 - Employees with Less Than One Year's Service Shall have an entitlement to remain absent for up to 26 weeks (OML) and 26 weeks (AML).
+Option 1 - For those who qualify for SMP - (See Appendix 2 for more SMP information) - For those employees who qualify for SMP their entitlement will be 6 weeks at 9/10ths of a week's pay followed by - 33 weeks at £187.18 SMP per week (or 9/10ths of average weekly earnings if this is less) and a further - 13 weeks Additional Maternity Leave (unpaid) Option 1 - For those who do not qualify for SMP - (See Appendix 2 for more SMP information) Where an employee is not entitled to SMP their entitlement will be 39 weeks OML (unpaid) and 13 weeks AML unpaid and an SMP1 Form will be provided so that a claim for maternity allowance and/or other benefits can be made to the Job Centre Plus or Department of Work and Pensions.
 Any employee with over 1 years' service (at the commencement of the 11th week before the baby is due excluding the EWC week) will be entitled to take maternity leave and pay in accordance with either SCENARIO 2a or 2b or 3a or 3b as detailed below: